quicwg/base-drafts/draft-ietf-quic-http.md

 The PRIORITY (type=0x2) frame specifies the client-advised priority of a request, server push or placeholder.

-A PRIORITY frame identifies an element to prioritize, and a placeholder upon which it depends or the root if no placeholder is specified.
+A PRIORITY frame identifies an element to prioritize and a placeholder upon which it depends, or the root if no placeholder is specified.
 A Prioritized ID identifies a server push using a Push ID (see {{frame-push-promise}}), or a placeholder using a Placeholder ID (see {{placeholders}}).